sammygb26/Obsidian/Learning/CS/OS/UNIX Security Model.md

 Hence we must be careful to drop privileges.

 ##### Elevating privileges - setuid programs
 Something we need to modify users privileges say to change passwords.
 The way this is done is with a **setuid** program.
 The idea is we allow all users to run a program (which we know well how it acts).
-Bellow the $s$ bit is said.
+Bellow the $s$ bit is set.
 This just mean the file will run with its owners user id.
 The program being run here should change a root **shadow** file but the user can only access this in a basic way through the program which restricts access.

 ![[Pasted image 20230306104213.png]]